gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 MOLUSCE Plugin only accepts the raster format datasets.

-In this case study, population density, slope, hillshade, digital elevation model, distance from the road, distance from the rivers were considered as the driving factors based on the data availability.
-The preparation procedure involved in preparation of each dataset to feed into the MOLUSCE plugin is described below in detail.
+In this case study, population density, slope, hillshade, digital elevation model, distance from the road, and distance from the rivers were considered as the driving factors based on the data availability.
+The preparation procedure involved in the preparation of each dataset to feed into the MOLUSCE plugin is described below in detail.

 a) Digital Elevation Model and Hillshade
 - Clip the tentative study area using **_Clipper_** tool available in extraction option